-The UPK expansion increased the number of free, full-day seats offered and the number of enrolled 3- and 4-year-olds across the city.
-This increase in full-day participation was also accompanied by a decrease in the availability of half-day programming.
+The UPK expansion increased the number of free, full-day seats offered as well as the number of enrolled 3- and 4-year-old children across the city.
+This increase in full-day participation was accompanied by a decrease in the availability of half-day programming.

-Between 2017-18 and 2021-22, the number of free, full-day Pre-K seats in the district grew from 8,071 to 16,279, an increase of 8,208 seats (see Figure 3).
-Over the same period, the number of free, half-day seats declined from 14,248 to 6,591 (a decrease of 7,657 seats).
-Overall, 551 additional seats became available, and more seats were shifted from half-day to full-day.
+Between 2018-19 and 2023-24, the number of free, full-day pre-K seats in the district grew from 8,071 to 15,862, an increase of 7,791 seats (see Figure 3).
+Over the same period, the number of free, half-day seats declined from 14,091 to 7,120.
 Prior to the expansion, roughly one-third of free pre-K seats were full-day; after the expansion, this increased to more than two-thirds.